Flux-periodic oscillations in proximitized core-shell nanowires: FLUX-PERIODIC OSCILLATIONS

 The effective mass is $m_e=m_x\cdot m_0$ where $m_0$ is the electron rest mass and the parameter $m_x$ is material dependent.
 Solving the time-independent Schr\"odinger equation $\hat{H}\psi=E\psi$ with the eigenfunctions $\psi=e^{il\theta}$ results in the energy spectrum

 Rewriting in terms of the normal flux quantum, $\Phi_0^N=\frac{2\pi \hbar }{e}=\frac{h}{e}$, results in

-Thus for a given energy level, periodic fluctuations occur with increasing magnetic field strength as states with increasing angular momentum are traversed, Fig.\ref{ab_osc_n}.
+Thus for a given energy level, periodic fluctuations occur with increasing magnetic field strength as states with increasing angular momentum are traversed.
 Spin can be implemented by doubling the internal degrees of freedom, leading to the Pauli equation with Zeeman interaction and spin-orbit coupling, which are also obtained by relativistic corrections to the Schrödinger equation in the non-relativistic limit of the Dirac equation \cite{SOIcorr}.
 In SI-units, the Pauli Hamiltonian with relativistic corrections becomes \cite{Berche_2012},

 where the second term is the Zeeman interaction, the third and fourth terms account for spin-orbit coupling, the fifth term is the Darwin term, which can be seen as a kind of spin-orbit term for s-orbitals with zero angular momentum \cite{Hestenes_consistency}.